CASE STUDY | EventBase

 Scaling Sandbox

 One of the biggest pain points for clients was called Scaling - the process of setting base ticket prices for an event.
-It's a complicated and tedious task when done entirely by hand (like the hapless soul in that photo), and was an obvious problem in need of a digital solution.
+It's a complicated and tedious task when done entirely by hand, and was an age-old problem in need of a modern solution.
 Enter Scaling Sandbox.
 In a nutshell, Scaling Sandbox allowed clients (typically promoters) to easily select the seats they wish to sell for a particular event on an interactive seat map (ISM), and test out different pricing scenarios to determine how best to meet their revenue goals.

 With no products capable of picking up where Scaling Sandbox left off, the data itself was largely trapped within the tool (this is where the "sandbox" part of the name came from).
 Still, it was a quantum leap over paper-based scaling.